edwardsnjd/countdown/README.md

 Things to do
 ------------

-- Solidify query string handling
 - Make it look nice
 - Add support for friendly input text e.g. "lunchtime", "tomorrow"
-- Add support for custom format string parameter for display
+- Add support for custom format string parameter for display?
+- Add support for a couple of fixed display mode e.g. text | numeric
-- Add unit tests
+- Improve unit test coverage